Dude4Linux/ansible/README.rst

 and orchestrate more advanced IT tasks such as continuous deployments or zero downtime rolling updates.

-This appliance includes all the standard features in `TurnKey Core`_,:
+This appliance includes all the standard features in `TurnKey Core`_.

 Additional Features
 -------------------